 People like to make up stuff and gossip has harmful effects.
 We know long-term stress causes perceptual distortions.
-Put these together and we the perfect storm for unusual phenomena.
+Put these together and we have the perfect storm for unusual phenomena.

 To get a handle on this subject, we need to start with some definitions.
 This gives a way to dissect and explain the alternatives.
 We propose that if we know what causes it, and why they increase, then we can better manage the effects.
 Let’s look at some definitions to help define our subject.